How did you get started in music?

 Although you have earned degrees from FAU and The University of Miami, do you consider yourself a self-taught composer and pianist?

 Yes, I am mostly self-taught by listening, transcribing and spending hours on the 5th floor of the stacks (studying scores) at the U. of Miami (Library).

-Ravel's Daphnis and Chloe, never studied books of others, I wrote the definitive books.
+Ravel's Daphnis and Chloe.
+Never studied books of others.
+I wrote the definitive books.
 I listen mainly to classical music.
-For playing jazz, Horace Silver, Herbie Hancock, Bill Evans and Cedar Walton are influences.
-For jazz composition, Horace, Wayne Shorter, Monk.
+For playing jazz: Horace Silver, Herbie Hancock, Bill Evans and Cedar Walton are influences.
+For jazz composition: Horace, Wayne Shorter, Monk.
 Mingus are my main influences.
-For classical composition, Ravel, Stravinsky, Rachmaninov, Prokofiev and Holst have been influences.
+For classical composition, Ravel, Stravinsky, Rachmaninov, Prokofiev and Holst.